 Clarity Without Mind-numbing Minutiae

-Essentially, marketing workflows, according to Mark, should be about clarity and speed, rather than documenting every minor detail of a marketing process.
+Essentially, marketing workflows should be about clarity and speed, rather than documenting every minor detail of a marketing process.

-“When I’m advising marketing teams on how to create their marketing workflows, I encourage them to focus on tasks that require meaty action, rather than ‘busywork’,” Mark says.
+“When I’m advising marketing teams on how to create their marketing workflows, I encourage them to focus on tasks that require meaty action, rather than ‘busywork’,” our Simple consultant says.

 Why Fewer Steps Save Time